 The normalisation in the previous equations makes the density model intractable.
 Essentially, it prevents the solutions from being expressible using the representer theorem of [40] or the representation lemma from Chapter 2.
 Next we transform the posterior into a form that makes the representation lemma applicable for the density estimation problem.
 For this we observe that the normalising term is independent of the input set and of the location at which the distribution is examined.
 To apply the parametrisation lemma, we include the normalising term into the prior to obtain a new prior for f.
 For this we consider the Gamma-distribution

-where the integral with respect to fz is considered fixed.
-We can rewrite the predicted density by adding $ \lambda$ to the set of model parameters:
+can rewrite the predicted density by adding to the set of

 Next we derive the covariance of this ``effective GP''.
-For this we use the decomposition of the kernels K0 using an orthonormal set of eigen-functions $ \phi_{i}^{}$(x).
+For this we use the decomposition of the kernels K0 using an orthonormal set of eigen-functions (x).
 For this set of functions we have

-such that K0(x,x$\scriptstyle \prime$) = $ \sum_{i}^{}$$ \sigma^{2}_{i}$$ \phi_{i}^{}$(x)$ \phi_{j}^{}$(x$\scriptstyle \prime$), the details of the different mappings into the feature space were presented in Section 2.1.
-We used $ \sigma_{i}^{2}$ to denote the eigenvalues in order to avoid possible confusions that would result from double meaning of the parameter $ \lambda$.
+such that K0(x,x) = (x)(x), the details of the different mappings into the feature space were presented in Section 2.1.
+We used to denote the eigenvalues in order to avoid possible confusions that would result from double meaning of the parameter .

 The decomposition of the kernel leads to the projection function from the input into the feature space:

-and we can write the random function fx = f (x) = $ \xi$T$ \phi$(x) where $ \xi$ = [$ \xi_{1}^{}$,$ \xi_{2}^{}$,...]T is the vector of random variables in the feature space and we used the vector notations.
+and we can write the random function fx = f (x) = T(x) where = [,,...]T is the vector of random variables in the feature space and we used the vector notations.

 We want to express the normalisation integral using the feature space.
-The orthonormality of $ \phi_{i}^{}$(x) from eq.
+The orthonormality of (x) from eq.
 (154) implies that

 and this change implies that the kernel for the ``effective GP'' is

 where the initial projection into the feature space and the modified distribution of the random variables in that feature space was used.
-The final form of the GP kernel is found by observing that K$\scriptstyle \lambda$ has the same eigenfunctions but the eigenvalues are ($ \sigma^{-2}_{i}$ + $ \lambda$)-1, thus
+The final form of the GP kernel is found by observing that K has the same eigenfunctions but the eigenvalues are ( + )-1, thus

-Our aim is to approximate the posterior p(x|$ \cal {D}$) from eq.
+Our aim is to approximate the posterior p(x|) from eq.
 (153) with a GP in such a way that we are able to apply the representation lemma from Chapter 2.
-For this we first eliminate the integral with respect to $ \lambda$ and then approximate the kernel in the effective Gaussian from eq.
+For this we first eliminate the integral with respect to and then approximate the kernel in the effective Gaussian from eq.
 (159).

-The integral over $ \lambda$ is eliminated using a maximum a-posteriori (MAP)approximation.
-We compute $ \lambda_{m}^{}$ that maximises the log-integrand in eq.
+The integral over is eliminated using a maximum a-posteriori (MAP)approximation.
+We compute that maximises the log-integrand in eq.
 (153).
 Setting its derivative to zero leads to

-We replace the integral over $ \lambda$ with its value at $ \lambda_{m}^{}$ and to simplify the notations, in the following we ignore the subscript.
+We replace the integral over with its value at and to simplify the notations, in the following we ignore the subscript.
 The predictive density becomes

 Using this approximation to the predictive density, we can employ the parametrisation lemma and the sequential algorithms, as in the previous cases, to infer a posterior process.
 We observe that in the numerator of eq.
 (161) we have a product of single data likelihoods fi2, this time without the normalisation as in in eq.
 (149), and the denominator is the normalisation required by the posterior.

 The application of the EP algorithm for this modified GP becomes straightforward.
-For a fixed $ \lambda$ we use the ``effective GP'' from eq.
+For a fixed we use the ``effective GP'' from eq.
 (159) as the prior process.
-We iterate the EP learning from Chapter 4 and obtain a posterior process with the data-dependent parameters ($ \alpha$,C).
-The parameters also depend on $ \lambda$, thus the complete GP will be characterised with the triplet, which we denote ${\ensuremath{{\cal{GP}}}}_\lambda({\boldsymbol { \alpha } },{\boldsymbol { C } })$.
-Changing the GP parameters changes $ \lambda$, thus at the end of each EP iteration we recompute $ \lambda$, this time fixing ($ \alpha$,C).
+We iterate the EP learning from Chapter 4 and obtain a posterior process with the data-dependent parameters (,C).
+The parameters also depend on , thus the complete GP will be characterised with the triplet, which we denote .
+Changing the GP parameters changes , thus at the end of each EP iteration we recompute , this time fixing (,C).
 Using the posterior GP in eq.
-(160), the re-estimation equation for $ \lambda$ is
+(160), the re-estimation equation for is

 and we can iterate the EP algorithm using the new GP.

-The problem is finding the kernel that corresponds to the ``effective ${\ensuremath{{\cal{GP}}}}_\lambda$''.
-Finding $\ensuremath{{\boldsymbol { \Sigma } }}_\lambda$ or general kernels requires the eigenvalues of the kernel, or an inverse operation in the feature space.
+The problem is finding the kernel that corresponds to the ``effective ''.
+Finding or general kernels requires the eigenvalues of the kernel, or an inverse operation in the feature space.
 This is seldom tractable analytically, we mention different approaches to address this inversion applied to density estimation.
 One is to find the inverse operator by numerically solving eq.
 (159), employed by [50], although this is extremely time-consuming.
 A different solution is to use the operator product expansion in [69]:

-to obtain $\ensuremath{{\boldsymbol { \Sigma } }}_\lambda$.
-Apart from being, again, computationally expensive, this expansion is unstable for large $ \lambda$ values.
+to obtain .
+Apart from being, again, computationally expensive, this expansion is unstable for large values.

 A simplification of the inversion problem is to choose the prior kernels in a convenient fashion such as to provide tractable models.
-A choice for the operator for one-dimensional inputs was l2$ \partial_{x}^{2}$, used by [34] to estimate densities.
-This operator implies the Ornstein-Uhlenbeck kernels for ${\ensuremath{{\cal{GP}}}}_\lambda$:
+A choice for the operator for one-dimensional inputs was l2, used by [34] to estimate densities.
+This operator implies the Ornstein-Uhlenbeck kernels for :

-A different simplification is obtained if we choose the prior operator $\ensuremath{{\boldsymbol { \Sigma } }}_0$ such that $\ensuremath{{\boldsymbol { \Sigma } }}_0\cdot\ensuremath{{\boldsymbol { \Sigma } }}_0 = \ensuremath{{\boldsymbol { \Sigma } }}_0$.
-This means that all eigenvalues are equal $ \sigma_{i}^{2}$ = 1 and the inverse from eq.
+A different simplification is obtained if we choose the prior operator such that .
+This means that all eigenvalues are equal = 1 and the inverse from eq.
 (159) simplifies to

 If we use one-dimensional inputs from the interval [0, 1] and consider a finite-dimensional function space with elements

 where an, bn, and c0 are sampled randomly from a Gaussian distribution with zero mean and unit variance.
 It is easy to check that the 2k0 + 1 functions from eq.
 (166) are orthonormal.
-Since we know that the eigenvalues are all equal to 1, this kernel is idempotent $\ensuremath{{\boldsymbol { \Sigma } }}\cdot\ensuremath{{\boldsymbol { \Sigma } }}=\ensuremath{{\boldsymbol { \Sigma } }}$, thus the inversion is reduced to a division with a constant.
+Since we know that the eigenvalues are all equal to 1, this kernel is idempotent , thus the inversion is reduced to a division with a constant.
 We compute the kernel that generates these functions:

 where the average is taken over the set of random variables (an, bn) and c0.
 Fig. 5.8 shows the kernel for k0 = 5 and the experiments were performed using this kernel.

 Next we have to solve eq.
-(162) to find $ \lambda_{m}^{}$.
-We assume that we are at the end of the first iteration, when $ \lambda$ = 0 on the RHS.
+(162) to find .
+We assume that we are at the end of the first iteration, when = 0 on the RHS.
 In this case eq.
 (162) simplifies and we obtain

-with p the size of the $ \cal {BV}$ set.
+with p the size of the set.

-{\ensuremath{{\mathcal{N}}}}(\mu_{t+1},\sigma_{t+1}^2)$, the marginal GP at xt + 1.
-The averaged likelihood is $ \langle$ft + 12$ \rangle_{t+1}^{}$ = $ \mu_{t+1}^{2}$ + $ \sigma^{2}_{t+1}$, and the update coefficients are the first and the second derivatives of the log-average (from eq.
+To apply online learning, we have to compute the average over the likelihood.
+Assuming that we have an approximation to the , we need to compute the average with respect to , the marginal GP at xt + 1.
+The averaged likelihood is ft + 12 = + , and the update coefficients are the first and the second derivatives of the log-average (from eq.
 53)

-q(t + 1) = $\displaystyle {\frac{2\mu_{t+1}}{\mu_{t+1}^2 + \sigma_{t+1}^2}}$ and r(t + 1) = $\displaystyle {\frac{2\left(\sigma^2_{t+1}-\mu^2_{t+1}\right)}{\left(\mu_{t+1}^2 + \sigma_{t+1}^2\right)^2}}$.
+q(t + 1) = and r(t + 1) = . |

 To summarise, this section outlined a possibility to use GPs for density estimation.
 The applicability of the model in its present form is restricted, we gave results only for one-dimensional density modelling.
 The essential step in obtaining this density model was the transformation of the problem such that the iterative GP algorithms were made applicable.
-This was achieved by choosing special kernels corresponding to operators satisfying $\ensuremath{{\boldsymbol { \Sigma } }}\cdot\ensuremath{{\boldsymbol { \Sigma } }}=\ensuremath{{\boldsymbol { \Sigma } }}$, condition needed to simplify the operator inversion eq.
+This was achieved by choosing special kernels corresponding to operators satisfying , condition needed to simplify the operator inversion eq.
 (163).
 Further simulations could be made using higher-dimensional inputs for which these kernels are also computable, however we believe that the basic properties of this model are highlighted using this toy example.

 The GP density estimation has certain benefits: contrary to mixture density modelling, it does not need a predefined number of mixture components.
-The corresponding entity, the $ \cal {BV}$ set size in this model is determined automatically, based on the data and the hyper-parameters of the model.
+The corresponding entity, the set size in this model is determined automatically, based on the data and the hyper-parameters of the model.
 An other advantage is computational: we do not need to store the full kernel matrix, opposite to the case of SVMs [97] or the application of the kernel PCA [28].
 A drawback of the model, apart from the need to find the proper hyper-parameters, is that the convergence time can be long, as it is shown in Fig. 5.9.b.
 More theoretical study is required for speeding up the convergence and making the model less dependent on the prior assumptions.

 In this section we consider the problem of data assimilation where we aim to build a global model based on spatially distributed observations [15].
 GPs are well suited for this type of application, providing us with a convenient way of relating different observations.